parasbhanot/Modbus/README.md

 Modbus
 ===================

-Implementation of Modbus protocol using Arduino over RS485 [Full-Duplex]  and Ethernet (TCP/IP) and and Stm32 over RS485 (Half duplex with HAL driver) .
+Implementation of Modbus protocol using Arduino over RS485 [Full-Duplex]  and Ethernet (TCP/IP) and Stm32 over RS485 (Half duplex with HAL driver) .

 ------------------------------------